-Fire is a major threat to forests, shrublands and grasslands, changing the structure of habitats and the mix and diversity of species present.
-It impacts soil properties like texture, porosity, organic matter, nutrient availability and biota.
-This then impacts plant life.
-Drought, disease, insect infestation, overgrazing or a combination can intensify this impact.
-Uncontrolled animal populations such as rabbits can lay waste to communities like grasslands.
+Fire is a major threat to forests, shrublands and grasslands, as it changes the structure of habitats and the mix and diversity of species present.
+It has an impact on soil properties such as texture, porosity, organic matter, nutrient availability and biota.
+This then has an impact on plant life.
+Drought, disease, insect infestation, overgrazing or a combination of these can intensify this impact.
+Uncontrolled animal populations such as rabbits can lay waste to communities such as grasslands.